-The Grand Canyon may be one of the most recognized areas in the state of Arizona and it’s one of the seven natural wonders of the world.
+The Grand Canyon may be one of the most recognized areas in the state of Arizona. the American Southwest, and it’s one of the seven natural wonders of the world.
 While this hike is an epic experience, there’s another even more spectacular hike not far away worth your bucket list – the Havasupai Falls hike.

 I enjoyed hiking to Havasupai Falls and found it to be a once-in-a-lifetime experience.
 I couldn’t wait to share my experience on how you can easily hike to Havasupai Falls too.
 This guide includes where to stay before and during the hike, what to expect on the hike, and most importantly, how to get the coveted permit.